What Is A UL 969 Label?

 - Production of certified constructions are then evaluated annually by an onsite UL inspector as well as sent to the lab for testing.

-It’s worth noting that printers are not allowed to freely substitute materials nor printing method.
+It’s worth noting that printers are not allowed to freely substitute materials nor printing methods.
 This ensures the integrity of the complete label construction.

 It’s important to note that complete label construction is the key phrase here.
 While individual materials and other components of a label can be individually tested under the UL 969 standard, those individual tests would fall under PGGU2—the Category Code Number (CCN) for components.
 This is a separate program (aimed specifically at the label manufacturing industry) that pretests individual parts of a label for eventual label use.
 The implication of this is that just because a material is UL 969 approved, does not mean that the complete label construction is UL 969 approved.